alpalwal/Divvy/Prod/terraform/README.md

 - If there's nothing there, go to the Tasks tab, click on a task (stopped), and expand the details ">" at the bottom.
 The logs there should help.

 # Teardown
-- RDS has deletion protection on
+- RDS has deletion protection on and will need to have that manually turned off before destroying.
 - The NAT GW can't be deleted if RDS is still around as it'll have IPs associated